TheGrummanX29/Skvorogon-Automatic-bird-repeller/README.md

-# Skvorogon: Automatic bird repeller
+# Skvorogon: Semi-Automatic bird repeller
 <img src="images/Skvorogon.png" alt="Title" width="100%">

 A semi-autonomous robot has been developed to disperse birds in cowsheds.